 Exploring the Beach

-Solan has sent a team ahead of us, to mark out a safe route that won’t disturb the animals and help us navigate a safe landing onto the stony beach.
-Despite the wind and the swell, we manage without incident, and immediately start to explore.
+Solan has sent an advance party, to mark out a safe route that won’t disturb the animals and help us navigate a safe landing onto the stony beach.
+Despite the wind and the swell, we manage without incident, and start to explore.

 As I head towards the main colony a small group of penguins waddles out of the sea; one approaches me curiously, peering at the mysterious invader with his beady eye and probing the air with his beak.
 The rules state that we must keep 5 metres away from the wildlife – but that’s easier said than done when they’re just as keen to inspect you as you are them.
 Soon he’s so close I could reach out and p-p-p-pick him up, but that’s not allowed, so I back away.
 I’m afraid I can’t tell you if he had a joke printed on him somewhere, but I suspect he wouldn’t have tasted as good as the other kind of penguin.

 The Expedition Route